Cornish Summer Sailing

-Sail with heritage vessel Pilgrim of Brixham to explore the beautiful coastline that Cornwall has to offer.
+Sail with heritage vessel Pilgrim of Brixham to explore the beautiful coastlines of Cornwall.

 This voyage is perfect for those who want to try something new and really get to grips with traditional, classic yacht sailing in sheltered waters while soaking up the diversity of Cornwall’s coastline.
 Spend a few hours sailing every day before coming to anchor to explore quaint harbour towns ashore.